udacity/AIND-Isolation/README.md

     print("\nNew state:\n{}".format(new_game.to_string()))

     # play the remainder of the game automatically -- outcome can be "illegal
-    # move" or "timeout"; it should _always_ be "illegal move" in this example
+    # move", "timeout", or "forfeit"
     winner, history, outcome = game.play()
     print("\nWinner: {}\nOutcome: {}".format(winner, outcome))
     print(game.to_string())
     print("Move history:\n{!s}".format(history))

-## Instructions

-Implement the following four functions in `game_agent.py`:

-- `CustomPlayer.minimax()`: implement minimax search
-- `CustomPlayer.alphabeta()`: implement minimax search with alpha-beta pruning
-- `CustomPlayer.get_move()`: implement fixed-depth and iterative deepening search
-- `custom_score()`: implement your own position evaluation heuristic

-You may write or modify code within each file (as long as you maintain compatibility with the function signatures provided) and you may add other classes, functions, etc., as needed, but it is not required.

 ### Coding

-The steps below outline one suggested process for completing the project -- however, this is just a suggestion to help you get started.
-Unit tests can be executed by running `python agent_test.py -v`.
-(See the [unittest](https://docs.python.org/3/library/unittest.html#basic-example) module for details.)
+The steps below outline a suggested process for completing the project -- however, this is just a suggestion to help you get started.
+A stub for writing unit tests is provided in the `agent_test.py` file (no local test cases are provided).
+(See the [unittest](https://docs.python.org/3/library/unittest.html#basic-example) module for information on getting started.)

-0. Pass the test_get_move_interface and test_minimax_interface unit tests by implementing a fixed-depth call to minimax in `CustomPlayer.get_move()` and implementing a single-level search in `CustomPlayer.minimax()` (the interface checks only tests depth=1)

-0. Pass the test_minimax test by extending your `CustomPlayer.minimax()` function with the full recursive search process.
-See Also: [AIMA Minimax Decision](https://github.com/aimacode/aima-pseudocode/blob/master/md/Minimax-Decision.md)
+The primary mechanism for testing your code will be the Udacity Project Assistant command line utility.
+You can install the Udacity-PA tool by activating your aind anaconda environment, then running `pip install udacity-pa`.
+You can submit your code for scoring by running `udacity submit isolation`.
+The project assistant server has a collection of unit tests that it will execute on your code, and it will provide feedback on any successes or failures.
+You must pass all test cases in the project assistant before you can complete the project by submitting your report for review.

+0. Verify that the Udacity-PA tool is installed properly by submitting the project.
+Run `udacity submit isolation`.
+(You should see a list of test cases that failed -- that's expected because you haven't implemented any code yet.)

+0. Modify the `MinimaxPlayer.minimax()` method to return any legal move for the active player.
+Resubmit your code to the project assistant and the minimax interface test should pass.

+0. Further modify the `MinimaxPlayer.minimax()` method to implement the full recursive search procedure described in lecture (ref.
+[AIMA Minimax Decision](https://github.com/aimacode/aima-pseudocode/blob/master/md/Minimax-Decision.md)).
+Resubmit your code to the project assistant and both the minimax interface and functional test cases will pass.

+0. Start on the alpha beta test cases.
+Modify the `AlphaBetaPlayer.alphabeta()` method to return any legal move for the active player.
+Resubmit your code to the project assistant and the alphabeta interface test should pass.

+0. Further modify the `AlphaBetaPlayer.alphabeta()` method to implement the full recursive search procedure described in lecture (ref.
+[AIMA Alpha-Beta Search](https://github.com/aimacode/aima-pseudocode/blob/master/md/Alpha-Beta-Search.md)).
+Resubmit your code to the project assistant and both the alphabeta interface and functional test cases will pass.

-0. Pass the test_alphabeta_interface test by copying the code from `CustomPlayer.minimax()` into the `CustomPlayer.alphabeta()` function.
+0. You can pass the interface test for the `AlphaBetaPlayer.get_move()` function by copying the code from `MinimaxPlayer.get_move()`.
+Resubmit your code to the project assistant to see that the `get_move()` interface test case passes.

-0. Pass the test_alphabeta test by extending your `CustomPlayer.alphabeta()` function to include alpha and beta pruning.
-See Also: [AIMA Alpha-Beta Search](https://github.com/aimacode/aima-pseudocode/blob/master/md/Alpha-Beta-Search.md)

-0. Pass the test_get_move test by extending your fixed-depth call in `CustomPlayer.get_move()` to implement Iterative Deepening.
+0. Pass the test_get_move test by modifying `CustomPlayer.get_move()` to implement Iterative Deepening.
 See Also [AIMA Iterative Deepening Search](https://github.com/aimacode/aima-pseudocode/blob/master/md/Iterative-Deepening-Search.md)

-0. Finally, pass the test_heuristic test by implementing any heuristic in `custom_score()`.
-(This test only validates the return value type -- it does not check for "correctness" of your heuristic.)
+0. Finally, pass the heuristic tests by implementing any heuristic in `custom_score()`, `custom_score_2()`, and `custom_score_3()`.
+(These test cases only validate the return value type -- it does not check for "correctness" of your heuristic.)
 You can see example heuristics in the `sample_players.py` file.

 ### Tournament

-The `tournament.py` script is used to evaluate the effectiveness of your custom_score heuristic.
-The script measures relative performance of your agent (called "Student") in a round-robin tournament against several other pre-defined agents.
-The Student agent uses time-limited Iterative Deepening and the custom_score heuristic you wrote.
+The `tournament.py` script is used to evaluate the effectiveness of your custom heuristics.
+The script measures relative performance of your agent (named "Student" in the tournament) in a round-robin tournament against several other pre-defined agents.
+The Student agent uses time-limited Iterative Deepening along with your custom heuristics.

 The performance of time-limited iterative deepening search is hardware dependent (faster hardware is expected to search deeper than slower hardware in the same amount of time).
-The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uess Iterative Deepening and the improved_score heuristic from `sample_players.py`.
+The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uess Iterative Deepening and the improved_score heuristic defined in `sample_players.py`.
 Your goal is to develop a heuristic such that Student outperforms ID_Improved.
+(NOTE: This can be _very_ challenging!)

 The tournament opponents are listed below.
 (See also: sample heuristics and players defined in sample_players.py)